mdh266/PECS/README.md

 **Usage**

-You need to obtain and install a copy of the dealii deal.ii library version 8.3.0 or higher.
+You need to obtain and install a copy of the deal.ii library version 8.3.0 or higher.
 After downloading and installing the deal.II library. cd into the PECS directory.

 To generate a make file run to compile the source code type: